Are your plant's new growth leaves turning yellow?

 You will have to wait for the new growth to see the actual results of fertilizers.

 Yes, you don't want your plants to face unnecessary issues with wet soil.

-For those who don't know, the wet soil offers a great medium for bacteria, fungus, and other insects.
+For those who don't know, the wet soil offers a great medium for bacteria, fungi, and other insects.

 So, you need to ensure that the soil remains dry before you water it next time.

-It will really help in growing your plants without any issues.
+It will help in growing your plants without any issues.

 5. Do Not Mist The Plants

 I know many of us like to mist the plants.